Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - XXX
 ---

-This episode introduces the main aims of this workshop, which are 1) Nextflow 2) A nextflow-nfcore pipeline 'rnaseq' 3) Deploying the nfcore-rnaseq on Nimbus VM instance.
+This episode introduces the main aims of this workshop, which are 1) Nextflow 2) The Nextflow pipeline 'nfcore-rnaseq' 3) Running the nfcore-rnaseq on Nimbus VM instance.

 # Australian BioCommons